 centimeteres metres, then will transform as described above, while a number such as will stay the same:

 Putting this together, we see that if you take the logarithm of a quantity with units, it ends up with 'logarithmic units'.
-If you are doing a log-plot of a quantity with units of
+If you make a log-plot of a quantity with units of

 Now let's see how this applies to the parameterisation problem discussed earlier.
 The parameterisations and can be seen as different units for the real line.
 To account for this, we will suppose that has some units of 'length' which we will call .
 Then also has units of , so the equation